Lafayette, Iowa: History

 By 1856, Lafayette was listed as a town in N.H.
 Parker's Handbook of Iowa.
 In 1871, a coal deposit was discovered near Lafayette; a mining company was established, but proved unprofitable, with the shafts flooded with water and the coal deposit "not exceeding an inch in thickness".

 The Lafayette post office was established in 1891.

 The community's population was 50 in 1890, 53 in 1900, and 52 in 1920.

 The Lafayette post office was discontinued in 1902.

 The community's population was 50 in 1940.

-Lafayette is home to the Lafayette Christian Church and the Lafayette Salem Evangelical Church, the later of which celebrated its centennial around 2001.
+Lafayette is home to the Lafayette Christian Church and the Lafayette Salem Evangelical Church, the latter of which celebrated its centennial around 2001.